SheezChill/SheezChill/README.md

-I haven't contributed to any public repositories yet
+I have contributed to a public repository